szilvia-csernus/map-game/README.md

 ## Cross-platform interactivity

 The game supports both desktop and mobile device interactions.
-For devices that have both mouse/trackpad as well as touchscreen available, the mouse/trackpad interactions get enabled, while on touchscreen only devices the user can only interact with the map through touch methods.
+For devices that have both mouse/trackpad as well as touchscreen available, the mouse/trackpad interactions get enabled, while on 'touchscreen only' devices the user can only interact with the map through touch methods.
 The program does not support both mouse/trackpad and touchscreen interactions simultaniously.

 In case of the presence of a mouse/trackpad:
 * a hovering effect is being applied,